 Expenses that can be identified with a specific program or supporting service are charged directly to the program or supporting service.
 Expenses which apply to more than one functional category have been allocated based on estimates made by management.

-Marketing and advertising:
+Marketing:

-The Foundation expenses advertising costs as incurred.
-Advertising and marketing expense was \$4,986 and \$5,293 for the years ending December 31, 2016 and 2015, respectively.
+The Foundation expenses marketing costs as incurred.
+Marketing expense was \$9,180 and \$4,986 for the years ending December 31, 2017 and 2016, respectively.

 Recent accounting pronouncements: